PaulinaCzarnota/devops-lab-4/README.md

 This lab focuses on setting up Jenkins to implement a Continuous Integration (CI) pipeline for automating software builds.
 The pipeline is designed to build Git from source every 10 minutes, simulating real-world CI/CD practices.

-# Key Features & Steps:
+# Key Features & Steps

 - **Setting up Jenkins** on a Virtual Machine (VM) using Vagrant.
 - **Installing Jenkins** and granting it root privileges for automation.